Kenosha Voices -- a staff-wide project -- continues

 How can Kenosha change for the better and become more inclusive?
 What has to happen?
 What has been your experience?

-Kenosha Voices will run at least weekly in print.
+Kenosha Voices continues today, and it will run at least weekly in print.
 There will be a huge online community at kenoshanews.com with every voice added.

 If you would like to participate in Kenosha Voices, please send us a note to newsroom@kenoshanews.com.